-For outdoor exercise, all students are invited and encouraged to use Morris Stadium located on Mineral Road just across from the North Entrance campus.
+For outdoor exercise, all students are invited and encouraged to use Morris Stadium located on Mineral Road j and several walking/hiking trails nearby.

 JUDICIAL SYSTEM

 Civility, tolerance, mutual respect, and lawful behavior are expected of all members of the campus community.
 Responsible use of and respect for College property and the property of other members of the campus community is also expected.
 Accordingly, students are to conduct themselves in accordance with the Student Code of Conduct (see Student Handbook).